AlaskaAirlines/WC-Generator/README.md

 ## Help and version management

-For help with the WC-Generator API and to see what version you have installed, run `$ wc-generate --help`.
+For help with the WC-Generator API and to see what version you have installed, run `$ npx @aurodesignsystem/wc-generator --help`.

 With each new repo created, the version of the generator will be added to the bottom of the `./README.md` file.
 As versions of the WC-Generator progress this will help authors to understand where the feature gap is.